abhiramasonny/Challenges/Robotics/README.md

 ### Expansion of the formula
-So apprently i got to
+So apprently i got to expand so...

 - **Distance calcs:**
   - the problem is: Given a set of discrete sequence of velocities at time intervals, how can u estimate the total distance traveled by the rocket?